 Image File Types – .eps

 EPS stands for Encapsulated PostScript.
-An .eps is becoming less common amongst image file types because of the many advances other software have made.
+An .eps is becoming less common because of the advances in other software.
 The eps image file provides descriptions of files.

 The versatility of the .eps storage is a positive, but the most likely use of these file types is with older files already saved as an .eps.